 The naked and battered bodies of the two friends were thrown out of the bus.
 From the bushes, they cried for help in barely audible voices.
 It was hours later that a kind man offered them sheets to cover themselves up.

 “Do you know how a cow looks when she has just given birth?
-That’s what the girl looked like when I saw her.”Share
+That’s what the girl looked like when I saw her.”Share this quote

 The doctors at Safdarjung Hospital claimed that they had never seen a case like this in their entire careers.
 At Jyoti’s parents’ arrival, the gynecologist tearfully broke the news to them.
 “Judging by the extent of her injuries, she has 2-3 days, at best.
 We’re sorry.”